tmigot/tmigot.github.io/_pages/software.md

 I am an active contributor to the organization [JuliaSmoothOptimizers](https://juliasmoothoptimizers.github.io) an open source organization in the Julia programming language for linear algebra and nonlinear continuous optimization that offers the flexibility, power, and ease of use for studying numerical methods, researching new algorithms, and exploring new ideas.

+As a part of my postdoctoral project at IVADO Montreal, I am interested in developing packages to model PDE-constrained optimization problems and implement solvers for such problems.
-In particular, I am the main developper of two recent packages with official Julia release:
+I am the main developper of two recent packages with official Julia release:
 * T. Migot, D. Orban, and A.S.
 Siquiera.
-[PDENLPModels.jl: A NLPModel API for optimization problems with PDE-constraints](https://github.com/JuliaSmoothOptimizers/PDENLPModels.jl), https://doi.org/10.5281/zenodo.5056629, version 0.2.3, 2021.
+[PDENLPModels.jl: A NLPModel API for optimization problems with PDE-constraints](https://github.com/JuliaSmoothOptimizers/PDENLPModels.jl), [doi:10.5281/zenodo.5056629](https://doi.org/10.5281/zenodo.5056629), version 0.2.3, 2021.
 * T. Migot, D. Orban, and A.S.
-Siquiera. [{DCISolver.jl: An optimization solver with dynamic control of infeasibility](https://github.com/JuliaSmoothOptimizers/DCISolver.jl), https://doi.org/10.5281/zenodo.4742979, version 0.2.3, 2021.
+Siquiera.
+[DCISolver.jl: An optimization solver with dynamic control of infeasibility](https://github.com/JuliaSmoothOptimizers/DCISolver.jl), [doi:10.5281/zenodo.4742979](https://doi.org/10.5281/zenodo.4742979), version 0.2.3, 2021.

 Unregistered companion packages for this organization includes:
 * T. Migot.
 [PDEOptimizationProblems: A list of optimization problems in PDENLPModel format](https://github.com/tmigot/PDEOptimizationProblems), 2021.